senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

 `0xFFFFFFFF` (4294967295) is the classic `strtoul` overflow/error return (ULONG_MAX).
 Which is definitely strange because I am `86.798%` sure that `0123456789` should *NOT* overflow in base `10`.

-Here is where I realized my poopy butt brain betrayed me a bit because it is in fact not base `10`.
+Here I realized my mistake... because it is in fact not base `10`.
 It's loading `0x10` into the `R8` register which is hexadecimal for `16`...
 So that means the actually base is `16`.
 Regardless, I don't think that input should be overflowing in either base.